- unsafe.Pointer

 // ptr + 2*sizeof(int) -> [30]

-In Go, you manually move through memory, in Java — you use safe indices.
+In Go, you manually move through memory, while in Java — you use safe indices.

 Do not store uintptr between operations.
 The reason is — the GC does not track uintptr as a reference.
-Under the hood, the garbage collector may move or remove an object, while uintptr will remain an old address.
-This leads to a dangling pointer.
+Under the hood, the garbage collector may move or delete an object, while uintptr will remain an old address.
+This leads to dangling pointer.
 Always perform the conversion in one line.
-In Java, such problems do not exist, because pointers are fully controlled by the JVM.
+In Java, there are no such problems because pointers are fully controlled by the JVM.

 Used in high-performance code: working with arrays, network buffers, mmap.
 Plus — maximum performance, zero-overhead.
-Minus — insecurity and complexity.
-In Go, this is a tool for system programming.
-In Java, arrays, ByteBuffer, and Unsafe (rarely) are used instead.
-The difference is — Go gives control, Java — safety.
+Minus — unsafety and complexity.
+In Go, this is a tool for systems programming.
+In Java, arrays, ByteBuffer and Unsafe (rarely) are used instead.
+The difference is — Go provides control, Java — safety.

-In this article, we continue to delve into low-level aspects of Go that are particularly interesting for developers coming from Java.
-We will discuss three important topics: zero-copy techniques, iota, and the internals of interfaces (itab, dynamic dispatch).
+In this article, we continue to delve into low-level aspects of Go that are particularly interesting to developers coming from Java.
+We will cover three important topics: zero-copy techniques, iota and the internals of interfaces (itab, dynamic dispatch).

-These topics lie at the intersection of performance and the internal workings of the language.
+These topics lie at the intersection of performance and the internals of the language.
 In Java, many of these things are either hidden by the JVM or implemented differently.
-In Go, however, the developer is given more control, but along with that — more responsibility.
+In Go, however, the developer is given more control but with that comes greater responsibility.

 Zero-copy techniques

-Zero-copy is an approach where data is not copied during transmission between system components.
+Zero-copy is an approach where data is not copied when transferring between components of the system.
 Instead of creating new arrays or buffers, references to already existing memory are used.
-In Go, this is especially important when working with slices ([]byte), strings, and network buffers.
+In Go, this is particularly important when working with slices ([]byte), strings, and network buffers.

-Under the hood, a slice in Go is a structure with three fields: a pointer to an array, length, and capacity.
-When you make a slice of a slice, only the structure (3 words) is copied, and not the actual data.
+Under the hood, a slice in Go is a structure consisting of three fields: a pointer to the array, length, and capacity.
+When you take a slice of a slice, only the structure (3 words) is copied, not the actual data.
 This is zero-copy.

-In Java, similar behavior is present with ByteBuffer and String (until Java 7u6, strings could share a char[] array), but nowadays, copying happens more frequently.
-The JVM tries to balance between safety and optimizations.
+In Java, similar behavior exists with ByteBuffer and String (until Java 7u6, strings could share a char[] array), but nowadays copying happens more often.
+The JVM tries to balance safety and optimizations.

 package main